-Even though the Company at the present time does not have any operations, it recognizes the need to ensure that its future operations, if any, will not be adversely affected by Year 2000 software or hardware failures.
-The Company has not commenced communications with its suppliers, banks, investment advisors, and others with which it presently does, or intends to conduct, business to coordinate Year 2000 conversion.
-It intends to commence such communications over the next several months.
+Even through the Company at the present time does not have any operations, it recognizes the need to ensure that its future operations, if any, will not be adversely effected by Year 2000 software or hardware failures.
+The Company has commenced communications with its suppliers, banks, investment advisors, and others with which it does business to coordinate Year 2000 conversion and it intends to continue such communications over the next several months.

-Since the Company has not been engaged in any business for the past several years, its basic concerns regarding Year 2000 compliance are focused on future operations.
-The Company is in the process of making the initial assessment of its computer information needs and has just recently ordered its first system hardware which is expected to be delivered shortly.
+Since the Company has not been engaged in any business for the past several years, its basic concerns regarding Year 2000 are focused on the future.
+The Company is in the process of making the initial assessment of its computer information needs and has just recently ordered and has partially received its first system hardware, which is expected to be fully delivered and installed shortly.
 The Company will be further assessing its future software needs.
-The Company intends to obtain assurances from vendors that the hardware and software which it acquires is Year 2000 compliant.
+The Company has received assurances from its vendors of hardware and software that it has acquired to date is Year 2000 compliant.
+The Company intends to continue to obtain such assurances from its hardware and software vendors that the hardware and software it acquires is Year 2000 compliant.

 The Company does not know what impact, if any, Year 2000 non-compliance will have on its financial condition or its contemplated future operations.
 But based upon the available current information, the Company does not anticipate that, in the aggregate, costs associated with Year 2000 issues will have a material adverse financial impact.
-However, there can be no assurances that, despite steps which the Company intends to take to insure that it, its future customers, its suppliers and others are free of Year 2000 issues, the Company will not encounter noncompliance issues that could have a material adverse impact on its financial condition and/or its future operations.
-If, despite the Company's efforts, there are Year 2000 related failures affecting the Company from outside sources, management at the present time does not believe the impact will be substantial.
+However, there can be no assurances that, despite steps which the Company has taken, is presently taking and intends to take in the future to insure that it, its future customers, its suppliers and others are free of Year 2000 issues, the Company will not encounter non-compliance issues that could have a material adverse impact on its financial condition and/or its future operations.
+If, despite the Company's efforts under its Year 2000 planning, there are Year 2000 related failures affecting the Company from outside sources, management at the present time does not believe the impact will be substantial.